Aider-AI/aider/README.md

 Aider is a command-line tool that allows you to chat with GPT about your code.
 It can make changes, improvements, and bug fixes to your code with the assistance of GPT.
+Each change is automatically committed to git with a sensible commit message.

 ## Features